- Investor Relations

 4. Recipients of personal data

 In general, the company only grants access to your data for authorities that must work with your data ("need-to-know principle"), i.e. entities that require access to this data to fulfil a contractual or legal obligation.
-This can also include service providers and vicarious agents who act on behalf of the company and/or who are obliged to process the data confidentially.
+These may be affiliated companies, but may also include service providers and vicarious agents who act on behalf of the company and/or who are obliged to process the data confidentially.

 In certain situations, we transfer your data to